You can access the distribution details by navigating to My pre-printed books > Distribution

 Cockney Rhyming slang Cockney is a dialect of the English language.
 Cockney Rhyming slang is believed to have originated in the mid-19th century in the East End of London.
 Traditionally, a cockney is someone who lives in the East End of London.

-INTERNET SLANGS [Most Internet slangs are a short form of phrases but often they cannot be pronounced,]
+INTERNET SLANGS [Most Internet slangs are short forms of phrases but often they cannot be pronounced,]

 121 -- One to One